 The child noticed that you said one thing, “You are fine,” yet the child doesn’t feel fine.

-A slightly more intense example: The child throws his cup on the ground and apple juice spills all over the floor the teacher has just cleaned.
+An example with more intense challenging behavior: The child throws his cup on the ground and apple juice spills all over the floor the teacher has just cleaned.
 In a loud voice filled with exasperation, the teacher says, “Deon, there is no need for this behavior.
 The red cups are perfectly fine to drink out of.”
 The teacher dismisses the challenge and spends no time being curious about Deon’s perspective at all; which means, it was denied outright.

 When children are giving you a hard time, their behavior is sending you the message they are having a hard time.